3xMidnight/MySTARS/README.md

-# CZ2002_FSP1_MySTARS
+# MySTARS
-Project for CZ2002 Object Oriented Design &amp; Programming, group FSP1 at Nanyang Technological University.
-Project was done as part of a coursework requirement for CZ2002 in AY16/17 Semester 2.
+A simple Java application for a console-based application to manage the Student Automated Registration System in NTU.

 ## About
 The objective of this assignment is to design and develop a console-based application – My Student Automated Registration System (MySTARS).
 NTU students will use MySTARS to check, register for courses, and do other course-related functions.
 MySTARS will also be used by an administrator to check, manage courses and edit access period for different schools and students.